 Additionally, call listening activity can also help you figure out where and when your metrics have to be less rigid.
 For example, not all calls that take a long time are ineffective.

 Call monitoring can also help you figure out what your script is missing.
 This is especially useful when an agent deviates from the traditional script and goes for something else!

 Call listening can improve the customers’ trust and confidence in your company.

 This is especially true when agents are aware that their calls are being recorded and monitored.
 As a result, they will work hard to resolve the callers’ problems in the first call.

 Whenever an agent cannot solve a customer issue, it can be of great assistance.
-During call listening, the manager can interfere and help the agent with the next steps.
+During call listening sessions, your manager can interfere and help the agent with the next steps.

-As such, a lot of time is saved for the customers.
-Moreover, it will reduce the customers’ requirements to go through the entire process again.
+As such, a lot of time is saved for your customers.
+Moreover, it will reduce your customers’ requirements to go through the entire process again.